-- No one enjoys being angry—but like it or not—it’s an emotional state that we all inevitably experience.
+- No one enjoys being angry, but it’s an emotional state that we all inevitably experience.

-- But when an individual becomes adapted to a toxic, overstimulated environment, anger can start to wear down the body and mind.
+- That said, when an individual is constantly exposed to a toxic, overstimulated environment, anger can wear down the body and mind.

-- Managing anger can be done successfully with help from a mental health professional, who can partner with the client to address the issues that are causing their unpleasant thoughts and emotions.
+- Managing anger can be done successfully, especially with help from a mental health professional.

 What Is Anger?
 Is It a Healthy, Normal Response?